-- Toasting the spices in oil helps them develop flavor to lend to the marinade.
+- Toasting the spices in oil develops flavor for the marinade.

-- Wrapping the pork tightly in banana leaves helps trap moisture, resulting in more tender meat.
+- Wrapping pork tightly in banana leaves helps trap moisture, resulting in tender meat.

 - Smoking on the grill imparts the smokiness you'd expect from a traditional pib oven.